projectara/greybus-spec/source/glossary.rst

     Endoskeleton.

 Endoskeleton
-    A phsyical entity within a :ref:`Greybus System
+    A physical entity within a :ref:`Greybus System
     <glossary-greybus-system>`, containing one or more |unipro|
     Switches, exactly one :ref:`SVC <glossary-svc>`, and a collection of :ref:`Interfaces <glossary-interface>`.
 Every :ref:`Module